About our Kindergarten Programs

 Play and laughter feature strongly in our three-year-old and four-year-old kindergarten programs grounded in the Reggio Emilia philosophy.
 These vital early learning experiences are provided in a supportive atmosphere where children feel loved, respected and valued.

 Lauriston Girls' School's Kindergarten program is delivered across two dedicated Houses - Michael House for three-year-olds and Niall House for four-year-olds.
-Sutherland house is located adjacent to the school and caters for children aged six weeks to five years.
-All are welcoming places with large indoor and outdoor areas to explore.
+Both are welcoming places with large indoor and outdoor areas to explore.

 Michael House three-year-old Kindergarten - options for attendance: